 Benthic invertebrates are tiny organisms found living on the bottom of water bodies.
 Over 95% of all animal species are classed as invertebrates - or animals without backbones.
-Some examples are flies, slugs, leeches, beetles, bugs, worms, and crayfish.
+Some examples are flies, bugs, worms, and crayfish.

 Since 1998, the City has completed regular benthic invertebrate sampling in the spring and fall of each year on many local Surrey streams.
-We started in Spring 1998 with 12 sites.
+The program started with 12 sites spread throughout creeks and rivers in Surrey.
 We now collect data at 40 monitoring locations across the city as shown on our sampling site map.
-This expansion gives us access to information from the vast majority of Surrey's creeks and streams.
+This expansion of the sampling program gives us access to information from the vast majority of Surrey's creeks and streams.

 - live in the water for all or most of their life cycle